 E-Commerce

-E-commerce is a safe way to transact.
-It is one of the most secure environments to purchase and pay for goods and services, and one of the fast growing sales environments in the U.S.
+ECommerce is a safe way to transact.
+It is one of the most secure environments to purchase and pay for goods and services and one of the fast-growing sales environments in the United States.

-Payments that are initiated through an online web browser via a specific retail website, browser-based payments from a tablet or smartphone, and smartphone payments that are initiated through a mobile app are all examples of e-commerce transactions.
-Sometimes the last example is referred to as a m-commerce or mobile commerce transaction.
+Payments that are initiated through an online web browser via a specific retail website, browser-based payments from a tablet or smartphone, and smartphone payments that are initiated through a mobile app are all examples of eCommerce transactions.
+Sometimes the last example is referred to as an mCommerce, or mobile commerce, transaction.

 “Online transactions can take longer because there are several additional steps the payment ecosystem goes through, including fraud algorithms.”